 But I can't show you the well known, more spectacular view, that we take from the beach...
 When we saw the crowd disembarking by whole speed-boats on the rocks, to trample this tiny sand spit, we preferred to stay offshore and go to other islets, less frequented...

 I am a bit sad.
 It's been four years since I lug around everywhere, this little device.
 Until then, it was reliable and robust.
 The heat and the humidity had to be right of him.

 It's about time that I team up more seriously ... ????

 A great video of Koh Yao Noi

-I put you here, after the fact, this beautiful video, which is not mine.
-I unearthed it in 2017, six years after this trip which dates from February 2009.
-Published in 2014 on Vimeo by the British director Philip Bloom, it restores the atmosphere of the island, which does not seem to have changed much since my passage.
-It's really anti-Phuket:
+I put here, after the fact, this wonderful video, which is not mine.
+I unearthed it in 2017, six years after this trip which dates back to February 2009.
+Published in 2014 on Vimeo by the British director Philip BloomThe atmosphere of the island, which does not seem to have changed much since my visit, is well captured.
+It is really the anti-Phuket: